Slava0135/DIFFuzzer/README.md

 ## License

-Licensed under "Mozilla Public License Version 2.0"
+All the code is licensed under the "Mozilla Public License Version 2.0", unless specified otherwise.

-Copyright (c) 2025 Vyacheslav Kovalevsky